nfrastack/zeroplex/contrib/systemd/README.md

 ### Using Profiles for Configuration

-`zeroflex.service` support the use of profiles to simplify configuration management.
+`zeroflex.service` supports the use of profiles to simplify configuration management.
 Profiles allow you to define specific settings in configuration files, avoiding the need to pass multiple arguments directly to the service.

 #### How to Use Profiles

-1. Update the configuration to support profiles with the desired settings.
+1. Update the configuration to support profiles with the desired settings (using the nested YAML structure).
 2. Modify the `ExecStart` line in the service file to include the `-profile` flag:

    ```ini